openmobilityfoundation/governance/CONTRIBUTING.md

 MDS is a tool to facilitate data exchange between mobility service providers, public agencies, and public agency software partners.
 Although providers are often required to support MDS as part of mobility permits or policies, MDS is intended as a neutral mechanism for information exchange.
 It is not intended to force or foreclose any specific policy options that a public agency may choose to pursue.

 MDS is built as an interface between local governments and mobility service providers.
 Access to MDS APIs should be restricted, and is not intended to directly support public consumption or consumer-facing applications.

+## Release Process

+MDS is an evolving specification with a regular release cycle.
+Please review the [MDS Release Guidelines](technical/ReleaseGuidelines.md) to understand the release process.

 ## Participation Policies and Code of Conduct